 Job Outlook and Salary Information

-A certificate would likely be helpful in the path toward becoming a first-line supervisor of retail workers, which would bring in a median annual income of $38,310, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, in 2015.
-Job growth in retail sales is expected to increase by 7% from 2014 to 2024.
+A certificate would likely be helpful in the path toward becoming a first-line supervisor of retail workers, which would bring in a median annual income of $40,350, according to the U.S. Bureau of Labor Statistics (BLS), www.bls.gov, in 2019.
+Job growth in retail sales is expected to decrease by 2% from 2018 to 2028.